 Keeping the Weight Off

-Many people have a hard time keeping weight off because they have trouble sticking to the diet, according to a 2014 article published in Today's Dietitian.
-Adding back 250 to 500 calories to your weight-loss diet plan may help make the diet easier to follow long-term, so you continue to lose at a slower rate, with a better chance of keeping it off.
+Many people have a hard time keeping weight off because they have trouble sticking to a restrictive diet.
+Adding 250 to 500 calories back into your weight-loss diet plan may help make the diet easier to follow long-term, so you continue to lose at a slower rate, with a better chance of keeping it off.

-- Centers for Disease Control and Prevention: Finding a Balance
+- Centers for Disease Control and Prevention: "Finding a Balance"

-- Centers for Disease Control and Prevention: Low-Energy Dense Foods and Weight Management: Cutting Calories While Controlling Hunger
+- Centers for Disease Control and Prevention: "Low-Energy Dense Foods and Weight Management: Cutting Calories While Controlling Hunger"

-- Centers for Disease Control and Prevention: Eat More, Weigh Less
+- Centers for Disease Control and Prevention: "Eat More, Weigh Less"

-- Harvard Health Publications: Calories Burned in 30 Minutes for People of Three Different Weights
+- Harvard Health Publications: "Calories Burned in 30 Minutes for People of Three Different Weights"